 If a cat wanders onto your property and causes a nuisance, it’s best to speak with the cat’s owner first.
 If you don’t know the owner, or if the issue cannot be resolved, you can make a formal complaint.

 What if someone makes a formal complaint about my cat?

 If you don’t respect cat curfew and someone makes a formal complaint about your cat, a Ranger will investigate the issue.
-You might have to pay a fine up to AUS $1,500.
+You might have to pay a fine of up to AUS $1,500.

-If their basic needs are met, cats can enjoy long and healthy lives when safely contained to your property.
+If their basic needs are met, cats can enjoy long and healthy lives when safely contained on your property.
 Serious problems only occur when cats roam freely outdoors, especially at night.
 Some reports show that nearly 80% of cat accidents happen at night.
 They can become lost, get injured in fights, catch a disease, or get hit by cars.

 For this reason, a cat curfew is proving to be a smart solution to cat health and saving Australia’s native wildlife.
 It’s a win-win for all sides and more countries worldwide will surely follow.